maxton/GameArchives/README.md

 This format may use compression.

+### PFS (pfs_image.dat, etc)
+This format is used for downloadable content and games on the PS4.
+It is structured much like the Unix File System.
+PKG files from game discs and downloads contain encrypted (and compressed?)
+PFS images within them.

 ### STFS (*)
 This includes the CON and LIVE formats, used for game saves and downloadable content (among other things) on the Xbox 360.
 Since documentation on the format